EFFECTS OF SUSTAINABILITY

 Our comprehension of sustainability

 Sustainability is fundamental to our company.
 It harmonizes with our culture and our self-perception as a global commercial company.
 A foundation-owned company rooted in tradition, the CHT Group has embraced the aspects of sustainability for a very long time.
 The legacy of the company’s founder already stipulated job security, family-friendly working time models and corporate social responsibility (CSR).
-We assume that current challenges arising from a growing global population, climate change and an increasingly complex flow of goods will only be met by implementing sustainable actions and management.
-We take responsibility for our actions, our company and society as a whole.
+We recognize that the current challenges arising from a growing global population, climate change and an increasingly complex flow of goods will only be met by implementing sustainable actions and management.
+We take responsibility for our actions, our company, and society.
+Not least for this reason, we have aligned both our vision and mission as well as the entire corporate strategy with the three dimensions of sustainability (environment, society and economy) and anchored them with clear goals.

-We have recognized the importance of sustainability as a significant, global growth driver.
+We have recognized the importance of sustainability as an essential, global growth driver and a critical factor for the future.
 Therefore, we always analyze sustainability trends in the market segments we serve.
 This enables us to develop new business opportunities and support our customers with innovative and sustainable products and solutions.
 Critical success factors for chemical companies are, among other things, the type and quality of raw materials and how they are secured.
-Therefore, for the selection and evaluation of new and existing suppliers, in addition to economic criteria we take into account environmental, social and corporate governance standards.
+Therefore, for the selection and evaluation of new and existing suppliers, in addition to economic criteria, we consider environmental, social, and corporate governance standards.
 By defining sustainability criteria for research and development we ensure that new products and processes support our company goals worldwide.
 Our sustainable personnel policy leads to staff that have a strong identification with our company.
-What is more, by our commitment to sustainability we see it as increasing our chances to win young “high potentials” as employees worldwide and to integrate them in the further development of CHT Group.
+What is more, by our commitment to sustainability we see it as increasing our chances to win young “high potentials” as employees worldwide and to integrate them in the further development of the CHT Group.
 Ecological and social responsibility meets the younger generation’s interest in a highly globalized world.
 We see the expansion of a family-friendly working environment with flexible working hours and workplace models as both an obligation and an opportunity for our company.

-CHT commits itself to its responsibility to respect human rights.
+CHT commits itself to its responsibility to respect internationally valid human rights.
 We do not tolerate human rights violations in our business activities.
 It is important to us that our partners along the entire value chain also commit themselves to this.
 We therefore call on them to recognize our Code of Conduct.
 We continuously communicate our goals and how we comprehend sustainability both internally and externally.
-That is why we inform our staff, customers and the public about what they can expect from us.
-Moreover, CHT is committed to national and internal associations, and together with customers, partners and NGOs we implement sustainability along all relevant value chains and define common goals.
+That is why we inform our staff, customers, and the public about what they can expect from us.
+Moreover, CHT is committed to national and international associations, and together with customers, partners, and NGOs we implement sustainability along all relevant value chains with defined common goals.
 Our sustainability commitment is supported by our staff.
-They get involved in projects and operate in compliance with sustainability goals.
+They get involved in projects and are compliant with sustainability goals.
 On the one hand, they support our customers in terms of sustainability, on the other hand they act sustainably at their workplace – a great idea which will spread even wider.